BevilMulor/RESOURCEhub/README.md

 # ResourceHub

-This is a small group project created by 6 students from the University of African Leadership.
-The aim was to test our programming skillset and try to create a useful website for a particular community and we came up with *RESOURCE HUB*.
-This website is for the students currently attend ALU and struggle to find right source materials to study as the Intranet is not very user friendly.
+This is a small group project created by BevilMulor.
+The aim was to test my programming skillset and try to create a useful website for a particular community and I came up with *RESOURCE HUB*.
+This website is for the students currently attending Jamhuri Campus and struggle to find right source materials to study as the Intranet is not very user friendly.

 ## Requirements to run on your local machine